Pooshman/Image-Rec-Model/README.md

 # Image-Rec-Model
-Hugging Face Image Recognition for vegetative flora
+Hugging Face Image Recognition to identify invasive floral species given image dataset and environment

 USE THIS LINK TO INSTALL LIBRARIES: